DOMjudge/domjudge/doc/manual/running.rst

 set by the configuration option and the newly solved problem must have been solved before the freeze.
 This is to prevent an information leak.

+To hand balloons for any and all correct submissions during the freeze set the ``any_balloon_postfreeze`` global configuration option to `true`.
+This sends out balloons as long as ``minimum_number_of_balloons`` has not been met.
+By setting ``minimum_number_of_balloons`` to a value greater or equal to the number of problems in the contest ensures any submission results in a balloon notification.

 Static scoreboard
 -----------------
 The public scoreboard can be output in 'static' form meaning it does